Damage-limiting preparation for your home

 If you suspect your home has loose roof tiles or an unstable chimney stack, it’s worth getting these fixed before the storm hits.
 Under no circumstances should you attempt to repair damage while the storm is in progress.

 A great final tip to make sure you’re prepared is to make yourself a fact sheet of all of the useful phone numbers of trusted tradespeople that you may need such as plumbers or electricians.
-This sheet should also have your home insurance provider’s phone number and RSA would recommend having your policy number to hand.
+This sheet should also have your home insurance provider’s phone number and having your policy number to hand.
 If you end up needing to make a claim this will speed up the process.
 Maybe think about laminating your fact sheet if your house is prone to flooding!
-If you have had a flood or you know that it could potentially happen in a storm, read the RSA’s flood guide.

 Last updated on: